compactcode/compacted-collections/README.markdown

 ## Installation + Setup

-This project is built using (Apache Maven)[http://maven.apache.org/].
+This project is built using [Apache Maven](http://maven.apache.org/).

 You can configure an eclipse project using Maven like so: